 - The control group received similar basic health education as routinely given at Finnish well-baby clinics and school health care (twice yearly until the child was seven years of age and once yearly thereafter).
 No suggestions on use of fats were made and dietary issues were discussed only superficially.
 No suggestions about physical activity were made.
 Obese children were an exception and were given counseling regarding weight management.

 - Enders were analyzed separately

 - Fisher's exact tests were used to compare the proportions of overweight and slim children in the intervention and control groups at the age of 10 years

 - Potential factors predicting the development of overweight were analyzed with general estimating equations

-- Repeated measured ANOVA was used to study the main effects and interactions between the study group and time in height standard deviation and weight for height
+- Repeated measured ANOVA was used to study the main effects and interactions between the study group and time in height SD and weight for height

 - Two-sample T-test were run at each age point to compare the weights for height of the intervention and control girls since an interaction was found between the study group and time factors.